cecehoush/Spiderbyte-Validator/README.md

 pip install -r requirements.txt

 Open Docker Desktop
+docker start rabbitmq
-run manager.py
+python manager.py
-run test_submit.py in dedicated terminal (click on the dropdown next to the run button)
+python test_submit.py in different terminal

+You can go to http://localhost:15672/ to see the queue working Username and password are 'guest'